pusher-community/titanium_pusher_ios/documentation/channel.md

 Please notice that to stop receiving events on that callback, you should use the standard `removeEventListener` function.

+## Events

+### event

+If you bind the event named 'event' you will automatically receive all the events that your device receives **on this channel**, regardless of the event name.
+Useful for debugging purposes.

 ## Example

 See the `example/app.js` provided with this module.